richardyu-ms/SAI/doc/sai-ptf/vlan_test_plan.md

                                               |L3| <-> |Virtual Switch|
   PC2 <- pkt(Untag) <- |DUT|Port9:Access:VLAN2000
 ```
-*All the layer 3 router tables are created as the basic config, not MAC and ARP learning in this test process.*

 The process is as below:
 1. PC1 sends a untag packet to port1, which is a VLAN1000 access port
 2. Based on packet dest IP, derive the route to the dest IP, Dest MAC and Port derived from L3 table.
 Then SRC MAC change to Switch MAC, Dest MAC change to PORT MAC, forwarding to PORT9